 The above requirements are essential and must be met PRIOR to making an application, please read the brochure above to ensure you are prepared before making an application.

-Dyslexia Action fees are the same as all three APC issuing bodies which are set by the SpLD Assessment Standards Committee (SASC) and are detailed below (fees apply until 31st August 2015 and may be subject to change after this time).
+Dyslexia Action fees are the same as all three APC issuing bodies which are set by the SpLD Assessment Standards Committee (SASC) and are detailed below (fees apply from 2018 and may be subject to change after this time).

 Before you apply for or renew an Assessment Practising Certificate (APC) via one of the routes below, please check you have completed and understood the following: